tumacell/ICT4HM103-3004/README.md

 #### Modern application architecture

-As an overview in modern app development there a DevOps pipeline with code and code pipeline that are part of the CI/CD (continuous integration and coninuous delivery) pipeline.
-Then you have different networking elements for infrastructure, security and application.
+As an overview in modern app development there is  a DevOps pipeline with code and code pipeline that are part of the CI/CD (continuous integration and coninuous delivery) pipeline.
+In addition you have different networking elements for infrastructure, security and application.
 And this all "lives" in a (cloud) platform where there is also the most important part - the database.

 The database is money.
 That is where the data is so naturally that is where your attackers will try to attack!